 The difference between introverts and extroverts are how other people’s energy effect them.

 Most introverts, like myself, feel drained by other people energy.
 Introverts feel responsible for other people’s energy.
 We feel like we have to take care of other people’s emotional well-being.
 We even have to know their emotional state even if we have never met the person before.

-I remember getting jealous over the fact that he could make so many friends and I would have few friends.
+I remember getting jealous of the fact that he could make so many friends so easily

 While walking around Time Square last night, I tried to explain to my husband that church wasn’t a place to just get up and go and find people, talk to people and socialize like a networking event.
 If anything, it should be more genuine.
 He stated that church is the same as business is for him.
 I was so lost in his words.
 I thought, “You mean to tell me that everywhere you go you’re looking to connect with people?”

 Today I realized that what he meant is that even at church, he’s looking for the energy in people to bring him up.
 We’re so different in this subject because I could care less about how I can use people to lift me up.
 I lift myself up!
 That’s just who I am.
 It doesn’t mean one way of being is better than another.
 It just means that opposites can work together.

 I find it funny to reflect on all the arguments my husband and I have ever had on how our personalities clash while we’re in events or surrounded by people.
 First of all, we’ve considered my husband going to events alone if I wasn’t up to dealing with people.
 He’s even told me that I bring his mood down, and he wouldn’t bring me anywhere anymore.
 That really hurt me to hear that.

 Trying to be an extrovert is unnatural

 I tried so hard to become an extrovert but it’s too hard.
 Let me give credit to the extroverts who liven up parties and get-togethers.
 I just can’t do it.
 Talking to people individually or online is easy but face to face communication with a large group of people is stressful.